About Water Gremlin

 On March 1, 2019, Water Gremlin and the MPCA agreed on a settlement for violations of the facility’s air quality permit.
 This settlement included one of the largest penalties ever issued by the MPCA.
 The agreement allowed Water Gremlin to switch from TCE to an alternative product called FluoSolv WS, which uses trans-1,2-Dichloroethene (tDCE) as its main ingredient.

 Is the company currently in compliance?

 The company did comply with the requirement in the agreement limiting daily FluoSolv usage.
 They also are in compliance with the annual VOC emissions limit of 90 tons per year.
 They did not meet the required timeline for testing the control equipment after re-starting coating; they asked for and were granted two extensions, but when they requested a third, MPCA denied the request.
 Testing took place on July 23.

 Will the MPCA issue Water Gremlin a new air quality permit?

-The company submitted an application for a new permit to the MPCA on February 8, 2019.
-The MPCA expected to have a draft permit ready in fall 2019.
-However, MPCA received amended permitting information on August 30, which supersedes the previous one.
-The MPCA does not expect to make a permitting decision until 2020.
-The MPCA will inform the public of opportunities to learn more about the permit and provide comments as it takes shape.
+The company submitted an application for a major amendment to its permit to the MPCA on Feb.
+8, 2019.
+The MPCA does not expect to make a permitting decision until later in 2021, and will inform the public of opportunities to learn more about the permit and provide comments as it takes shape.

 tDCE and other VOCs